 Here and There Grain Project is a slow growing operation dedicated to long-term partnerships.
 The horizon for this stage of growth is a reliable harvesting service for three farms in 2026.
 Once this horizon is more clearly in reach, Here and There Grain Project will increase its effort to advocate for policy changes to support small farms.

 One example of a piece of legislation which could be improved is the chapter 61A property tax advantage for landowners who have five or more acres of land “actively devoted” to agricultural or horticultural purposes (Massachusetts).
-This black and white tax advantage could be improved if it were more granular, incentivizing landowners to put their properties into agricultural uses beyond hay production.
-Haying has blanketed much of the agriculturally viable lands despite the limited availability of farmlands for young farmers with more diverse farming practices.
+This tax advantage could be improved if the requirements were more granular, incentivizing landowners to put their properties into agricultural uses that better for their soil and communities.
+This could improve land-access for aspiring farmers.
+The current requirements for land to be designated as agriculturally in-use is insanely low.
+There is generally consensus in the farm community that this could be improved, but the political will is not there because many land-owners take advantage of this loophole.

 [1] The Organic Grain Grower by Jack Lazor, book preview: https://books.google.com/books?id=nvXAz2w50FIC&lpg=PR1&dq=The%20Organic%20Grain%20Gro